-When there is too much cholesterol in your blood, it leads to plaque buildup on the walls of your arteries.
-This condition, known as atherosclerosis, may cause blockages in the arteries of the heart and/or brain, leading to health problems as a result of coronary heart disease, such as heart attack or stroke.
+When there is too much cholesterol in your blood, it may cause plaque buildup on the walls of your arteries.
+This condition, known as atherosclerosis, can lead to blockages in the arteries of the heart and/or brain, leading to health problems as a result of coronary heart disease, such as heart attack or stroke.